smorenospace/SlurmTorchHarmony/README.md

     ├── aux
     └── README.md

-Below is a detailed point-by-point description of each code component:
+Below is a detailed point-by-point description of each code component.

+### Distributed

+1. Launch processes by slurm library.

+        sbatch launch_slurm_to_torch.sh

+Here, the slurm variable --ntasks-per-node launch a specific number of process in each node.
+Therefore, there is no need to launch multiprocessing process by the interface of pytorch.

+2. Launch processes by torchrun.

+        sbatch launch_slurm_with_torchrun.sh

+Here, torchrun automatically launch the number of processes by the specific features.

+3. Launch processes by torch multiprocessing.

+       sbatch launch_slurm_with_torchmultiprocessing.sh

+Here, the developer takes control of each of the required processes in the python code.